jzuhone/pyxsim/doc/source/thermal_sources.rst

                          1.41E-09, 8.91E-08, 8.51E-09, 4.37E-07, 2.69E-07,
                          3.16E-05, 9.77E-08, 1.66E-06, 1.55E-08, 3.63E-08])

-    thermal_model = pyxsim.ThermalSourceModel("apec", 0.1, 20.0, 10000,
+    thermal_model = pyxsim.CIESourceModel("spex", 0.1, 20.0, 10000,
                                           prng=25, abund_table=my_abund)

 .. _var-abund:

 Variable Abundances
 +++++++++++++++++++

-By default, :class:`~pyxsim.source_models.ThermalSourceModel` assumes all abundances besides H, He, and the trace elements are set by the single value or yt field provided by the ``Zmet`` parameter.
-However, more fine-grained control is possible. :class:`~pyxsim.source_models.ThermalSourceModel` accepts a ``var_elem`` optional argument to specify which elements should be allowed to vary freely.
+By default, :class:`~pyxsim.source_models.CIESourceModel` assumes all abundances besides H, He, and perhaps some trace elements are set by the single value or yt field provided by the ``Zmet`` parameter.
+However, more fine-grained control is possible. :class:`~pyxsim.source_models.CIESourceModel` accepts a ``var_elem`` optional argument to specify which elements should be allowed to vary freely.
 The syntax is the same as for ``Zmet``, in that each element set can be a single floating-point value or a yt field name corresponding to a field